-As to housing, the nobles lived in palaces, while commoners dwelt in buildings that were usually two stories high.
+As to housing, the nobles lived in palaces.
+And the commoners dwelt in buildings that were usually two stories high.

-A side note: the Ghana Empire is unrelated to modern Ghana.
+A side note: the Ghana Empire is not related to modern Ghana.

-The city was actually made up of two towns, originally built 9,5 km (6 mi) apart.
-But the gap between them had been filled with houses by Al-Bakri’s day, so it looked like one large settlement.
+The capital, Koumbi Saleh, was actually made up of two towns.
+They had originally stood 9.5 km (6 mi) apart.
+Both the towns had grown, and by Al-Bakri’s day, they looked like one large settlement.

 The capital and its palace